 I love that last line, don’t you?
 “Christ is the poor man’s friend.”
-The Gospel truly is good news for all, and yet, of all, it’s mostly the wealthy, the powerful, the self-contented, the selfishly ambitious, the self-made people of the world—they are most often the ones who miss it entirely.
-"How hard it is for a rich man to enter the kingdom of heaven."
-Jesus’ humble parents and two elderly people—these here are the best representatives of the Jewish religion and all those dark days in Jerusalem.
+The Gospel truly is good news for all, and yet, of all, it’s mostly the wealthy, the powerful, the self-contented, the selfishly ambitious, the self-made people of the world who are most often the ones who miss it entirely.
+“How hard it is for a rich man to enter the kingdom of heaven.”
+Jesus’ humble parents and two elderly people are the best representatives of the Jewish religion and all those dark days in Jerusalem.
 It wasn’t the rich and the powerful, it wasn’t the religiously, outwardly pious who got the attention of God in heaven.
-Isaiah 66:2 says, “This is the one to whom I will look: he who is humble and contrite in spirit and”—get this—“who trembles at my word.”
+Isaiah 66:2 says this, “This is the one to whom I will look: he who is humble and contrite in spirit and”—get this—“who trembles at my word.”

 Well, we’re misunderstood, aren’t we?
 Like Joseph and Mary.
 Like the humble shepherds.
 Like Simeon and Anna.
 The saints are sorely misjudged, tragically underestimated, but the righteous are significant in God’s eyes.
 Each one plays a crucial, vital role in God’s redemptive plan.
 We have our role to play in this day, just as Simeon and Anna had theirs in their day.
 They were faithful saints.
 They were fitting vessels.
 And that’s what we’re going to see today in Luke’s introduction of Simeon, which also points us to Anna.
 He introduces these characters, and you’re going to want to note the close correspondence that you see between Simeon’s godly character and the high and holy message that Simeon proclaimed.
 His life befit the message, and the message was at home in his life.
 That’s the way it ought to be for all of us, amen?